East York Militia: 9th (Reserve) Battalion

+Postwar

 The SR resumed its old title of Militia in 1921 but like most militia battalions the 3rd East Yorkshires remained in abeyance after World War I (it only had one officer listed by 1939) until it was formally disbanded in April 1953.

 Uniform and insignia

 The two Trained Band companies levied in Beverley were issued with grey coats in 1640.
 The reorganised regiment in 1758 wore a scarlet coat with buff facings (from which it got the nickname 'Beverley Buffs') white waistcoats, scarlet breeches and white leggings.
 The Regimental Colour was buff, with the Union flag in the canton and the Coat of arms of the Lord Lieutenant (Henry, 7th Viscount Irwin) in the centre.
 At Warley in 1779 the scarlet coat and buff facings were noted, and the grenadiers' black fur caps had a red back.
 Apart from white breeches, the uniform colours were the same in 1792.
 This uniform was also worn by the Supplementary Militia and, with minor alterations to badges, by the four battalions of Local Militia.

 In 1850 the officers of the disembodied East Yorkshire Militia wore the 1846 pattern uniform with buff facings and dark blue ('Oxford mixture') trousers with a narrow red welt.
 The headdress was an 'Albert' pattern Shako, the plate consisting of a gilt Garter star with a crown above and a scroll below carrying the words 'EAST YORK'; the shoulder belt plate bore a Rose of York with the same crown and scroll.
 The regimental badge was listed in 1860 as being the 'White Rose of York'.
 The regiment later adopted the white facings of the East Yorkshire Regiment.